Emergence of pseudogap from short-range spin-correlations in electron doped cuprates: Introduction

-For the electron-doped cuprates, the PG is believed to bear some relation to the antiferromagnetic (AF) order which itself extends over a wide doping range.
-As illustrated in Fig.\,\ref{Fig1}A, the PG is stable above the entire AF and superconducting (SC) domes, with its onset temperature indicated by T* \cite{ReviewElecDoped,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004}.
+In the specific case of electron-doped cuprates, the PG is believed to bear a relation to the antiferromagnetic (AF) order which itself extends over a wide doping range \cite{ReviewElecDoped,NeutronNCCO_Nat2007,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004,Armitage_ARPES_PRL2001,Armitage_ARPES_PRL2002,Matsui_ARPES_PRL2005,PARK_ARPES_SF_PRB2013,Zimmers_Millis_EPL_PCCO}.
+As illustrated in Fig.\,\ref{Fig1}a, the PG is stable above the entire AF and superconducting (SC) domes, with its onset temperature indicated by T* as measured by spectroscopic and transport probes (orange shadow) \cite{ReviewElecDoped,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004,Zimmers_Millis_EPL_PCCO}.
 Scattering experiments on electron-doped cuprates have shown that the long-range AF order disappears when entering the narrow SC dome \cite{XrayNCCO_NatPhys2014,NeutronNCCO_Nat2007}, and that the commonly reported charge-order in cuprates does not exhibit a clear connection to the AF order \cite{EHdSN_ScienceCDW,EHdSN_ScienceAdvancesCDW}, although a coupling to dynamic magnetic correlations has been recently shown \cite{daSilvaNeto_NCCO_2018}.
 In addition, 3D collective charge modes, which may play a substantial role in mediating high-temperature superconductivity, have been reported \cite{Plasmon3D_LCCO}.
-Several studies have discussed the connection between AF order and the PG in electron-doped cuprates \cite{ReviewElecDoped,NeutronNCCO_Nat2007,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004,Armitage_ARPES_PRL2001,Armitage_ARPES_PRL2002,Matsui_ARPES_PRL2005,PARK_ARPES_SF_PRB2013,Zimmers_Millis_EPL_PCCO}.
-In particular, T* has been proposed to be a temperature crossover for which the instantaneous spin-correlation length ($\xi_{spin}$) is comparable to the quasiparticle de Broglie wavelength ($\lambda_\text{B} \approx \frac{v_\text{F}}{\pi \text{T}}$, where $v_\text{F}$ is the Fermi velocity) \cite{NeutronNCCO_Nat2007,TremblayTheorySF}.
-However, these considerations seem to fail close to optimal-doping, and a momentum-resolved study unveiling explicitly the relation between the PG spectral features and short-range AF correlations in electron doped cuprates is still missing.
+In the presence of long-range AF order, \emph{i.e.} when the instantaneous spin-correlation length ($\xi_{spin}$) diverges at low temperature and a N\'{e}el temperature is defined, T* has been proposed to be a temperature crossover for which the quasiparticle de Broglie wavelength ($\lambda_\text{B} \approx v_\text{F}/\pi \text{T}$, where $v_\text{F}$ is the Fermi velocity) becomes comparable to $\xi_{spin}$ \cite{NeutronNCCO_Nat2007,TremblayTheorySF}.
+However, these considerations seem to fail where only short-range spin-fluctuations ($\xi_{spin}\lessapprox 50 a$, where $a$ is the unit cell size) are detected by inelastic neutron scattering \cite{NeutronNCCO_Nat2007}.
+In fact, for dopings where the long-range AF order disappears, \emph{i.e.} when the SC dome arises, the short-range $\xi_{spin}$ does not diverge at low temperature, preventing an unambiguous identification of a temperature crossover with $\lambda_\text{B}$.
+In addition, the underlying superconducting phase has been proposed to limit the development of $\xi_{spin}$ \cite{NeutronNCCO_Nat2007}.
+Finally, and most importantly, a momentum-resolved study connecting explicitly the PG spectral features and short-range AF correlations in electron-doped cuprates is still missing.